- Cancer Information

 - Living well

 - Exercise for people living with cancer (with videos)

 Side effects that need extra care

-Some side effects need extra care, and you may have to frequently adjust how hard and how long you exercise.
+Some side effects of cancer or treatment need extra care, which means you may have to adjust how hard and long you exercise.
 Speak to your doctor, physiotherapist or exercise physiologist before you exercise.
 Check with your health professional first, but most people are able to exercise with a port or PICC line, a chemotherapy pump or a stoma.

 Download a PDF booklet on this topic.

 Kirsten Adlard, Accredited Exercise Physiologist, The University of Queensland, QLD; Dr Diana Adams, Medical Oncologist, Macarthur Cancer Therapy Centre, NSW; Grace Butson, Senior Physiotherapist, Peter MacCallum Cancer Centre, VIC; Kate Cox, 13 11 20 Consultant, Cancer Council SA; Wai Yin Chung, Consumer; Thomas Harris, Men’s Health Physiotherapist, QLD; Clare Hughes, Chair of Cancer Council’s Nutrition, Alcohol and Physical Activity Committee; Jen McKenzie, Level 1 Lymphoedema Physiotherapist, ESSA Accredited Exercise Physiologist, The McKenzie Clinic, QLD; Claudia Marck, Consumer; Dr David Mizrahi, Accredited Exercise Physiologist and Research Fellow, The Daffodil Centre at Cancer Council NSW and The University of Sydney, NSW; Prof Rob Newton, Professor of Exercise Medicine, Exercise Medicine Research Institute, Edith Cowan University, WA; Jason Sonneman, Consumer.